 2) For patients under 18 years of age, patient’s family includes parent, caretaker and other children under 21 years of age of the parent or caretaker.“Self-Pay Patient” is a patient who does not have third-party coverage from a health insurer, health care service plan, Medicare, Medi-Cal/Medicaid, and whose injury/treatment is not a compensable injury for purposes of workers’ compensation, automobile insurance, or other insurance as determined and documented by the hospital.

-Ridgecrest Regional Hospital determines the need for financial assistance by reviewing the particular services requested or received, insurance coverage or other sources of payment, a person’s historical financial profile and current financial situation.
+Ridgecrest Regional Hospital determines the need for financial assistance, using the lookback method, by reviewing the particular services requested or received, insurance coverage or other sources of payment, a person’s historical financial profile and current financial situation.
 This method allows for a fair and accurate method to assist patients who are experiencing financial hardship.
 Partial and/or full financial assistance may be granted based on the criteria set forth in this policy.

 RRH may determine eligibility for financial assistance before or after Medically Necessary Services are provided, as well as before or after discharge.
 All eligibility determinations related to emergency services shall be conducted in accordance with applicable EMTALA policies.